 I’m calling upon you today to just stop that nonsense right now.
 Introducing: The Family Meeting.

-My family has held a weekly Family Meeting for almost two years, ever since hearing about it during a parenting seminar held by the brain trust of the summer camp that my kids attend.
+My family has held a weekly Family Meeting for almost four years, ever since hearing about it during a parenting seminar held by the brain trust of the summer camp that my kids attend.

 The concept was simple: the camp avoids most of its behavioral issues by having a tent meeting at the beginning of the summer to discuss what type of environment that particular tent aspires to create, and then they check back in weekly to talk about the goals each camper has set out for themselves — learn to build a fire, swim across the lake, make endless macrame keychains — and about the community within the tent that they are crafting to foster these successes for all.
 It turns out that you don’t have to very often chastise campers for listening to the negative influences of their lesser devils when they have a community of friends who consistently uphold each of their higher angels.